izcheung/mySQLWorkBenchUserDoc/docs/index.md

 ### Placeholder

-- Whenever you see `< >`, please replace this with your own information.
+- Whenever you see `< Placeholder >`, please replace this with your own information.
 - ```...``` Means there can be a variable number of elements.